Karageek/AtlasHarvestResourceList/README.md

 Add selected lines to your defaultgame.ini file Located in  \ShooterGame\Config\defaultgame.ini Adjust multiplier as needed.
 I also don't recommend you add the ENTIRE list just pick which ones to buff or nerf.

+This list is a work in progress there may be typos or things may not work correctly.
+ALWAYS backup your work before implementing changes.
+Please feel free to share and comment.